AMReX-Combustion/PeleLM/Docs/source/Introduction.rst

     \frac{DP_0}{Dt} = 0

 and observe that if the initial conditions satisfy the constraint, an evolution satisfying the above will continue to satisfy the constraint over all time.
-Expanding thsi expression via the chain rule and continuity:
+Expanding this expression via the chain rule and continuity:

 .. math::